eecs298/eecs298.github.io/docs/lab2.md

 ```

 ### Type casting
 Python is a dynamically typed language, which means that the type of any variable will be determined during runtime.
 As such, you do not need to specify the type of a variable when you instantiate it.
 You still need to keep track of a variable's type, though, as certain operations or functions will still require certain types.
-Cast a variable as such:
+To cast a variable, use the built-in functions:
 ```
 num = 123
 num = str(num) # "123"